 2. No Wax Ring

 If the wax ring wasn't installed, this also leads to a gas leak, even if the toilet looks like it has been properly secured.
 Wax rings are very inexpensive to purchase at a hardware or plumbing store.
 To install a ring, remove the toilet by draining and removing the tank, then loosening the flange nuts on the bowl.
 Press the ring into place around the inlet.
 Replace the toilet and tank and secure the flange bolts at the base.

 An improperly installed wax ring or a bad ring is almost as bad as no ring at all.
 Rings can be tricky to install, especially for new plumbers.
 If the plumber who installed the toilet handed the job off to his apprentice, there's no telling where the wax ring may have wound up.
 In cases like these, the best solution is to remove the toilet, scrape up the old wax ring with a putty knife, install a new one, then replace and secure the toilet.

-Applying a bead of silicone caulk around the base of the toilet keeps any sewer gas that happens to escape past the wax ring trapped underneath the base of the toilet.
+Applying a bead of silicone caulk around the base of the toilet keeps any sewer gas that happens to escape past the wax ring trapped underneath the base of the toilet, preventing you from having a sewer smell in the house.
 When applying the caulk, use waterproof caulk that holds up in a moist environment.